 The generated skeleton starts to add the new menu entry in the main configure menu (if we left the section name unchanged).
 Running ptxdist menuconfig will show it on top of all other menus entries.

-Note: To be able to implement all the other required steps for adding a new package, we first must enable the package for building (fine tuning the menu can be the last step).
+To be able to implement and test all the other required steps for adding a new package, we first must enable the package for building.
+(Fine tuning the menu can happen later on.)